-- (a) When providing services to a child with a developmental disability or related condition, the license holder must follow section 245A.23. - (b) A program that cares for a child with a developmental disability or related condition must comply with the individual child care plan requirements under section 245J.16.
+- (a)-When providing services to a child with a developmental disability or related condition, the license holder must follow section 245A.23. - (f)(e) A program that cares for a offer the child with a developmental disability or related condition must comply with the individual child care plan requirements under section 245J.16. the time-out period in a non-humiliating manner.